pxai/fjs/document/content/functionaljs.md

  */
 ```

-Ouch! the name attribute can be changed safely in each one, but when it comes to the nested weapon object, if we change one of the copies we are changing all of them!
+Ouch! the name attribute can be changed safely in each one, but when it comes to the nested weapon object if we change one of the copies we are changing all of them!
 This is because we are not really cloning, but making a shallow copy: it copies the first level of the object, for nested parts it copies a reference.
-That’s why we sometimes need to do a deep cloning.
+That’s why we sometimes need to do deep cloning.
 This well-known composition of stringify and parse will do the trick:

 ```JavaScript